 At the time of your registration with PDMM, you will be asked to provide information on your reasons for leaving your country of origin or former habitual residence; your experience following departure; and events that led to the application.

 As per the law, an in-person interview should normally be conducted with you within 30 days from the date of registration; however, it is possible that it may take place later.
 It is important that you present yourself at PDMM at whatever time your interview is scheduled.
 Additional interviews may be conducted when considered necessary.
 National law and regulations require that the confidentiality of your identity and the information that you provide shall be respected.

-As per the law, the assessment of the application will be finalized no later than six months after the date of your registration by the Directorate General of Migration Management (DGMM).
-Please note this may take longer.
+As per the law, the assessment of the application will be finalized no later than six months after the date of your registration by the Presidency of Migration Management (PMM).
+Please note that this may take longer.
 Decisions will be made on an individual basis; applications on behalf of a family will be evaluated as a single application and the decision will be valid for the whole family.
 Your personal circumstances and the current general conditions in your country of origin or former habitual residence will be taken into consideration in making the decision.